viswadevadi-spec/viswadevadi-spec/README.md

 # Hi I'm Viswa

 I enjoy working on projects that combine **Maths and AI**.
-I’m currently learning **Azure AI** and building applications using my knowledge of **mathematics, statistics, and machine learning**.
+I’m currently learning **Azure AI** and building things using my knowledge of **mathematics, statistics, and machine learning**.

-I like creating small but useful **AI-based apps and micro-SaaS ideas**, and I have experience with **Python, C#, and SQL**.
+I like creating small but useful **AI-based apps and micro-SaaS ideas**.
+I have experience with **Python, C#, and SQL**, and I’m also curious about **Quantum Computing** and learning it step by step.

-I also hold an **Oracle Data Science Professional certification**.

-Right now, I’m working on an app using **Gemini Workspace** that converts **English images to Telugu text**, extracts **text from Telugu images**, and translates **between Telugu and English**.
+Right now, I’m working on an app using **Gemini Workspace** that can:
-I’m also curious about **Quantum Computing** and learning it step by step as part of my long-term goals.
+- Convert English images to Telugu text
+- Extract text from Telugu images
+- Translate between Telugu and English

+##  Skills
+- Python, C#, SQL
+- Machine Learning
+- Basic NLP & Image-to-Text
+- Azure AI

+##  Certifications
+- **Oracle Data Science Professional**

+##  What I’m Learning
+- Azure AI services
+- Building AI agents
+- Quantum Computing

 Thanks for stopping by!
-Feel free to explore my projects 🙂
+Feel free to check out my projects

-⭐ Feel free to explore my repositories and connect!